-In addition to the textbook, our library of video lessons (integrated with the textbook), the automated quizzes, the Practice Pages, the unit exams, you will also find study advice from the author on each FYI page, computer simulations, plus a number of Easter egg surprises spiced here and there.
+In addition to the textbook, our library of video lessons (integrated with the textbook), the automated quizzes, the Practice Pages, Next-Time Questions, the unit exams, you will also find study advice from us authors on each FYI page, computer simulations, plus a number of Easter egg surprises spiced here and there.
 And for responsive technical support, you need only write to Support@ConceptualAcademy.com.